-Many Kentucky veterans and surviving spouses of veterans may be entitled to some additional benefits through the veterans’ Administration [VA].
+Many Kentucky and Indiana veterans and surviving spouses of veterans may be entitled to some additional benefits through the Department of Veterans Affairs (VA).
 These benefits are available even if the veteran did not retire from the military or suffer injuries while on duty.
-The two types of benefits include a monthly pension and disability compensation.
-These are monetary benefits that can help fund at-home care, assisted living, personal care, memory care, or even nursing home care for the veteran and his family, including his surviving spouse.

-The first type of benefits mentioned above is Disability Compensation benefits.
-These disabilities are service-connected and there are no income or asset qualifications for the veteran.
+To qualify for disability benefits, a disability must be service-connected, and there are no income or asset qualifications for the veteran.
 The veteran is assigned a percentage of disability based on his service-connected condition and given a monetary award monthly.
 For Vietnam-era veterans, some conditions are presumptively related to Agent Orange exposure.
-This means that many Vietnam veterans with conditions like Type II Diabetes, Ischemic Heart Disease, certain types of Lymphoma, and Prostate Cancer may be eligible for Disability Compensation.
-The veteran does not have to prove a causal connection between his condition and Agent Orange: It is presumed.
+This means that many Vietnam veterans with conditions like type II diabetes, ischemic heart disease, certain types of lymphoma and prostate cancer may be eligible for disability compensation.
+The veteran does not have to prove a causal connection between their condition and Agent Orange; it is presumed.

-The type of veterans\’ benefit the attorneys at Kentucky ElderLaw work with is VA Pension Benefits for a veteran or his/her surviving spouse.
-The Basic Pension is available to war-time veterans or their surviving spouses who meet the VA’s service and income/asset requirements.
+VA pension benefits are available to wartime veterans or their surviving spouses who meet the VA’s service and income/asset requirements.
 Generally, those requirements are:

-- The veteran and/or his surviving spouse must have limited income and assets.
+- The veteran and/or the surviving spouse must have limited income and assets.
 There is no set number with the VA.
-With planning, most persons can meet this criteria.
+With planning, most people can meet this criterion

 - The veteran must either be over age 65 or have a permanent and total disability